Eimear's Track Record

 Source: California Dept. of Education, and Clovis Unified School District, Assessment Dept.

-Superintendent, Clovis Unified School District 2017-2023 During my tenure as Superintendent of Clovis Unified School District, we were measured on multiple levels according to the new California State Dashboard.
+Superintendent, Clovis Unified School District 2017-2023 During my tenure as Superintendent of During my tenure as Superintendent of Clovis Unified School District, we were measured on multiple levels according to the new California State Dashboard.
 This included student performance on the State tests in English Language Arts and Mathematics as indicated by SBAC scores.
 Other accountability measures included chronic absenteeism, suspension rates, English Learner progress, graduation rates, and college/career readiness.

 NOTE: